-Article 8 Repeal
+Article 9 Repeal

-Regulation (EU) No 874/2012 is repealed as of 31 August 2021, with the exception of Articles 3.2 and 4.2 of Regulation (EU) No 874/2012, which are repealed as of the day of entry into force of this Regulation.
+Regulation (EU) No 874/2012 is repealed with effect from 1 September 2021, with the exception of Articles 3(2) and 4(2) which are repealed with effect from [OP: please insert the day of entry into force of this Regulation].

-Article 9

-Entry into force and application
+Article 10 Entry into force and application

-- 1. This Regulation shall enter into force on the 20th day following its publication in the Official Journal of the European Union. - 2.
+This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

 It shall apply from 1 September 2021.
-However: - (a) For the purpose of the obligations laid down in Articles 3(1)(a), 3(1)i and 4(e), this Regulation shall apply from 1 June 2022; - (b) For the purpose of the obligations laid down in Article 3(1)(b) this Regulation shall apply from 1 May 2021.
+However, Article 3(1)(b) shall apply from 1 May 2021 and Article 4(e) shall apply from 1 June 2022.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.
-Done at Brussels.
+Done at Brussels,

-For the Commission Jean-Claude JUNCKER The President
+For the Commission

+Jean-Claude JUNCKER

+The President